- Home

 How Random Sampling Connects to Other Ideas

-To understand random sampling, you should first be comfortable with population vs sample.
+To understand random sampling, you should first be comfortable with stat sampling bias and population vs sample.
 Once you have a solid grasp of random sampling, you can move on to margin of error.